Note: This page is under construction and subject to change.

 iConference papers push the boundaries of information scholarship, explore core concepts and ideas, and help identify new technological and conceptual configurations.

-iConference 2020 offers two distinct research papers tracks: Short Research Papers, which are explained here, and Full Research Papers, which are explained on the full papers track page.
+iConference 2021 offers two distinct research papers tracks: Short Research Papers, which are explained here, and Full Research Papers, which are explained on the full papers track page.
 There is also a dedicated page for Chinese Papers.

 iConference Short Research Papers undergo a rigorous double-blind review process, managed by the Short Research Papers Chairs in consultation with the Program Chairs.
 Confidentiality of submissions is maintained during the review process.
 Submitted papers will be scored on innovation, contribution and quality of thought and writing.

-All papers accepted for presentation at iConference 2020 will be published in Springer’s Lecture Notes in Computer Science series and will therefore be indexed by major services such as Web of Science and Scopus.
-The papers will be published as Green Open Access allowing them to be deposited in institutional repositories.
+All papers accepted for presentation at iConference 2021 will be published in Springer’s Lecture Notes in Computer Science series and will therefore be indexed by major services such as Web of Science and Scopus.

 A Best Paper Award will be presented in the Short Research Papers category.